-- The main objective of this development is to provide a low power highly-portable, as in mobile or backpack, Flmsg/Fldigi solution. - Rigs like the Yaesu's FT-817, Icom's 703 and Elecraft's KX3 would be the typical companions of the Android phone or tablet running AndFlmsg, thereby providing a low weight, low energy requirement, access to most Flmsg services. - The integration of Internet sharing/forwarding makes this solution attractive as a relay option, possibly a mobile or portable station in a pertinent geographical location. - The inclusion of modes like MT-63 and long interleave MFSK modes allows audio coupling to be used effectively without the need for an audio interface. - The addition of images and GPS data inclusion opens the usage to practical field reporting too. - In a more developed configuration, for example with a 10" tablet connected to a Bluetooth or USB keyboard plus mouse, and maybe also with an audio interface, the operation we get, including data input, nears the performance and practicality of a laptop configuration but without the power consumption and cost of the later. - Also, the data entry forms can be re-modeled independently of the display forms in order to match the screen real-estate of the target devices.
+- The main objective of this development is to provide a low power highly-portable, as in mobile or backpack, Flmsg/Fldigi solution. - Rigs like the Yaesu's FT-817, Icom's 703, Elecraft's KX2/3 and Xiegu portable radios or kits like the uBitx would be the typical companions of the Android phone or tablet running AndFlmsg, thereby providing a low weight, low energy requirement, access to most Flmsg services. - The integration of Internet sharing/forwarding makes this solution attractive as a relay option, possibly a mobile or portable station in a pertinent geographical location. - The inclusion of modes like MT-63 and long interleave MFSK modes allows audio coupling to be used effectively without the need for an audio interface. - The addition of images and GPS data inclusion opens the usage to practical field reporting too.

+The data entry forms can be re-modeled independently of the display forms in order to match the screen real-estate of the target devices.